DESERET NEWS

 It wouldn't be so bad if my kids, having gone through the tedious process of preparing to frolic in nature's frozen playground, would just go out and stay out.
 But, like all tots dedicated to the proposition that their mothers can and should be driven crazy, they follow a sacred childhood ritual:

-2. Next, you get semi-hysterical, because one of your favorite Mickey Mouse mittens has a hole in the thumb and you can't even find its mate.
+1. First you get your winter clothes (being sure to drag everyone else’s out too) and scatter everywhere, complaining that one of your mittens has a hole in the thumb and you can't even find its mate.

 3. Only after Mommy has spent at least 42 minutes hunting your missing mitten and mending the moth-eaten one, do you allow her to tug, pull, and stuff your squirmy body into a complete ensemble of winter attire, minus the goofy earmuffs you had the foresight to hide in your underwear drawer.